 Nair is a co-founder and member of the editorial collective Against Equality; she contributed to their first book, Against Equality: Queer Critiques of Gay Marriage as well as the second, Against Equality: Don't Ask to Fight Their Wars, and the third, Against Equality: Prisons Will Not Protect You.
 She is also a member of the Chicago grassroots organisation Gender JUST (Justice United for Societal Transformation) and recently became its Policy Director (a volunteer position) and co-cordinator of the Chicago chapter of South Asians for Justice, a new group devoted to forging a radical South Asian-inflected political vision outside of electoral politics and Bobby Jindal.
 Nair was, from 1999-2003, a member of the now-defunct Queer to the Left.
 Her activist work includes gentrification, immigration, public education, and youth at risk.

 This website is an archive of her published work and provides updates on her latest and forthcoming projects and appearances.
 While this represents much of what she has written, we are still in the process of uploading older articles and other work.
 The tabs here are fairly self-explanatory, and the work is organised by genre.
 I Don’t Live Here Anymore is a blog focused on political and cultural commentary.
 Off The Books is a blog about books: it includes multi-book reviews and critical essays on the state of books and publishing.
 Gay Marriage Hurts My Breasts is a compendium of her work on gay marriage.
 In an era when even the so-called "Left" and the Occupy Movement has claimed gay marriage as some kind of anti-capitalist cause, it seemed necessary to heighten and illuminate a critique of gay marriage - a movement that increases economic inequality, rather than decreasing it.
+Currently, I Don't Live Here Anymore is the best way to track her writing, from most recent to oldest, as we work on updating the other sections.

 We’re gradually adding more images and keywords, so please bear with us; let us know if you find any broken links or are looking for a specific piece.

 Dr. Nair is available for speaking engagements, lectures, and interviews.
 Her analysis of the diminished place of writers and artists in a neoliberal economy - and why they ought to be paid more fairly - can be found in a widely-circulated piece, “Make Art!
 Change the World!
 Starve!: The Fallacy of Art As Social Justice - Part I.” Part II is forthcoming.
+“On Writers as Whores, Scabs, and Interns, and the Jacobin problem,” further expands on this.

 Please do not send any relevant materials to any of the publications listed above.